Local limit of the random degree constrained process: Introduction

-In this paper we obtain a number of additional local weak limit related results for the random degree constrained process (RDCP).
-Namely, in Section~\ref{sec:additional:PWIT} we identify the limit object of Theorem \ref{thm:local-limit1} as the RDCP on the Poisson weighted infinite tree (PWIT).
-In Section~\ref{sec:additional:MTBP} we then give another equivalent description of this limit object, in terms of a multi-type branching process (MTBP).
-Finally, in Section~\ref{sec:additional:spectral} we use the MTBP description to give a useful spectral characterization of the critical time~$\hat{t}_c$.
+We have already identified the limit object of Theorem~\ref{thm:local-limit1} as the RDCP on the PWIT.
+In Section~\ref{subsec:auxiliary_results} we provide alternative equivalent descriptions of this limit object.
+In Section~\ref{sss:additional_RTP} we define the notion of phantom saturation times and show that they solve a `recursion from infinity', i.e., we put the RDCP on the PWIT in the framework of recursive tree processes (RTPs) established by Aldous and Bandyopadhyay in \cite{AB}.
+In Section~\ref{sss:additional_MTBP} we give another equivalent description of this limit object, in terms of a multi-type branching process (MTBP).
+Finally, in Section~\ref{sss:additional_spectral} we use the MTBP description to give a useful spectral characterization of the critical time~$\hat{t}_c(\underline{p})$.